selvajo1990/CodingGuideLines/README.md

 ---

 ## Object Creation
-Any new object creation should have the following file name format
+Any new object creation should have the following file name format.
+Object naming should be meaningful

 **Example**: